Behavioural finance: History

 In addition to these world developments, other challenges to classical economics and EMH came from the new field of experimental economics pioneered by Vernon L. Smith who won the 2002 Nobel Prize in Economics.
-These experiments (in collaboration with Gerry Suchanek, Arlington Williams and David Porter and others) featuring participants trading an asset defined by the experimenters on a network of computers.
+These experiments (in collaboration with Gerry Suchanek, Arlington Williams and David Porter and others) featured participants trading an asset defined by the experimenters on a network of computers.
 A series of experiments involved a single asset which pays a fixed dividend during each of 15 periods and then becomes worthless.
 Contrary to the expectations of classical economics, trading prices often soar to levels much higher than the expected payout.
 Similarly, other experiments showed that many of the expected results of classical economics and game theory are not borne out in experiments.
 A key part of these experiments is that participants earn real money as a consequence of their trading decisions, so that the experiment is an actual market rather than a survey of opinion.

-Behavioral finance (BF) is a field that has grown during the past two decades in part as a reaction to the phenomena described above.
+Behavioral finance is a field that has grown during the past two decades in part as a reaction to the phenomena described above.
 Using a variety of methods researchers have documented systematic biases (e.g., underreaction, overreaction, etc.) that occur among professional investors as well as novices.
 Behavioral finance researchers generally do not subscribe to EMH as a consequence of these biases.
 However, EMH theorists counter that while EMH makes a precise prediction about a market based upon the data, BF usually does not go beyond saying that EMH is wrong.